-For potting soil, you can either make your own if you actively compost, or pick up a big bag of soil from a discount store.
+You can either make your own potting soil if you actively compost or pick up a big bag of soil from a discount store.
 And instead of seed pellets or pots, we make our own origami pots out of old newspapers.

-You fold the newspaper to create little square pots that you can place the soil into.
-Once the seedlings grow, you can plant the entire thing into the ground — no need to transplant from a small pot into a bigger one, or from a pot into the ground.
+You fold the newspaper to create little square pots to place the soil into.
+Once the seedlings grow, you can plant the entire thing into the ground — no need to transplant from a small pot into a bigger one or from a pot into the ground.
 The newspaper will be absorbed naturally.

 What types of plants do you grow & sell?

 I let my daughter pick out whatever she wants when we’re in the dollar store.
 But we mainly focus on small plants and vegetables.
-If anything doesn’t sell, I can just plant it in our backyard or in our vegetable garden.
+If anything doesn’t sell, I can plant it in our backyard or vegetable garden.

-We also take inventory at the end of the season, to know what sold really well and what didn’t.
-By doing this, we will know what to buy more or less of the next year.
+At the end of the season, we also take inventory to know what sold well and what didn’t.
+We will know what to buy more or less of the next year by doing this.

 Where do you sell the plants?
 Do you have a marketing strategy?

-When we first started out, my daughter set up a table in our front yard.
-I also told friends and family to stop by if they wanted to pick up a few plants.
+My daughter set up a table in our front yard when we first started out.
+I also told friends and family to stop by to pick up a few plants.

-Some people couldn’t make it, so they asked if we could set a few aside.
+Some people couldn’t make it, so they asked to set a few aside.
 That gave us the idea to start doing pre-orders.

-As for advertising, I also post about the plant sale on Facebook, to reach a broader audience.
-Sometimes customers aren’t able to come out to purchase the plants, but are still willing to pre-order and pick up later.
+As for advertising, I also post about the plant sale on Facebook to reach a broader audience.
+Sometimes customers cannot come to purchase the plants but are still willing to pre-order and pick them up later.